Technical and Further Education (TAFE)

 - take advantage of the wide variety of courses on offer

 Practical courses: While university courses tend to have an academic focus, TAFE courses are typically more hands-on and are focused on providing students with the workplace skills and training needed by employers.
-TAFE facilities compliment the practical focus, providing students with industry-standard equipment that allows them to train outside the classroom, such as automotive workshops and training restaurants that are open to the public.
+TAFE facilities provide students with industry-standard equipment that allows them to train outside the classroom, such as automotive workshops and training restaurants that are open to the public.
 TAFE courses are designed with industry needs in mind, and many offer opportunities to complete on-the-job training through work experience.

-Wide range of courses: Traditionally, TAFE is known for providing vocationally oriented VET courses (such as certificates and diplomas).
+Wide range of courses: Traditionally, TAFE institutes are known for providing VET courses (such as certificates and diplomas).
 Some TAFE institutes also offer undergraduate and postgraduate degrees (the same as those offered by universities), as well as English language courses and secondary school studies.

 - Accessibility: TAFE institutes pride themselves on their accessibility and typically have fewer (and lower) entry requirements than universities.
 This is because they offer a lower level of qualification, so be sure to check what qualification level you will need for your career.
 Because TAFE is more accessible to students, many choose to study at TAFE as a pathway to gain entry into university (see below).

-These figures were sourced from the Australian Government’s Study in Australia website in 2012.
-Please note that course fees can vary widely depending on the course, institute and location chosen, and should always be sourced from the relevant TAFE institute.
+These figures were sourced from the Australian Government’s Study in Australia website in 2013.
+Please note that course fees can vary widely depending on the course, institution and location chosen, and should always be sourced from the relevant provider.

-Entry into the TAFE system usually requires students to have reached a level of study equivalent to the Australian Year 10, 11 or 12.
-Higher entry requirements may apply to higher education courses offered at TAFE institutes.
-Some courses may also have prerequisite subjects or work experience requirements.
-Entry into some courses, such as art and design courses, may also require submission of a portfolio or audition.
+Entry into the VET system usually requires students to have reached a level of study equivalent to the Australian Year 10, 11 or 12.
+Some courses may have prerequisite subjects or work experience requirements.
+Entry into some courses, such as art and design, may also require submission of a portfolio.
+Students should check with individual providers for any additional entry requirements, English language requirements, information on fees and charges, and course starting dates.